-Jorginho & the last 12 players Arsenal have signed from their Big Six rivals
+Havertz & the last 13 players Arsenal have signed from their Big Six rivals

 Arsenal have had some proper steals in the transfer market, but they’ve had their fair play of shocking deals as well.

-Many of those poor transfers have come when they’ve opted to sign players from their rivals, something they’ve done 10 times in the Premier League era.
+Many of those poor transfers have come when they’ve opted to sign players from their rivals, something they’ve done 13 times in the Premier League era.
+According to transfer specialist Fabrizio Romano, Germany international Kai Havertz will be the 14th – with a deal agreed for the 24-year-old to make the switch from Stamford Bridge.

-Here are the last 12 players Arsenal have signed from big six rivals (a shocking eight of whom are from Chelsea) and how they got on.
+Here are the last 13 players Arsenal have signed from big six rivals (a shocking nine of whom are from Chelsea) and how they got on.

 Oleksandr Zinchenko

-The Ukrainian looks a world-class playmaker and left-back all in one.
-He brings a new dimension to the football instilled by Arteta.
+On his day, the Ukrainian looks a world-class playmaker and left-back all in one.
+He brought a new dimension, as well as a winning mentality, to the football instilled by Arteta.

 Gabriel Jesus

-The Brazilian was nothing short of brilliant in the early months of Arsenal’s 2022-23 campaign, helping set the tone that they’re the real deal.
+The Brazilian was nothing short of brilliant in the early months of Arsenal’s 2022-23 campaign, helping set the tone that Arteta’s Gunners were the real deal.

 READ: Ranking every player to wear No.9 for Arsenal in the Premier League